cvivieca/nyc-yellow-taxi-analysis/README.md

 ## General Description
+The TLC Trip Data is a dataset that contains New York City taxi trip information captured by authorized vendors and published by the NYC TLC.

-The dataset covers the period from 2017 to 2022 and contains:
+The dataset used in this project covers the period from 2017 to 2022 and contains:

 ### Dataset Details:
 - Number of rows: 396,179,656
 - Number of columns: 19
 - Size of data: 5.79 GB.

+> This values might vary cause the data can be corrected or new data could be added.

+### Grain

+The dataset contains trips recorded by each taxi and sent to a server through one of the TPEP providers (Creative Mobile Technologies or VeriFone Inc).
+The data is not aggregated or modified.

+Based on this information, The granularity of this dataset can be defined as:

+ - One row per taxi trip

-## Resolving Schema Mismatch Issue Prior to Processing
+## Fixing Schema Mismatch Issue Prior to Processing
 After downloading the data, I discovered that the Parquet metadata differs among the Parquet files.
 For instance, some files have the `passenger_count` or `congestion_surcharge` stored as a `DOUBLE` type, while others use `INT64`.

 To address this inconsistency, a job has been implemented to reconcile the schemas across the Parquet files.
 You can find the implementation of this job under the directory `source/src/main/scala/jobs`.